plinss/acmebot/README.md

 If both certificates and private key sections are defined, the private keys will be processed first, then the certificates.
 You may wish to run the tool without the input file first to verify the private key order.

-The third option is to provide the passphrase via the command line, e.g.

-    acmebot --pass "passphrase"

-A passphrase passed at the command line will be used for each private key that has it's value set to `true`.
-If different passphrases are desired for different keys, run the tool for each key specifying the private key name on the command line to restrict processing to that key.

 ## Master/Slave Setup